-Anyone is eligible to become a co-opted governor and governing boards are free to decide which skills they are looking for.
+Anyone is eligible to become a co-opted governor and governing boards are free to decide which skills they're looking for.
+This can include parents.

-Staff can become co-opted governors, but the number of staff members on the governing board must not be more than 1/3 of the total membership of the governing board (when counted with the staff governor and the headteacher).
+Staff can also be appointed as co-opted governors, but the number of staff members on the governing board must not be more than 1/3 of the total membership of the governing board (when counted with the staff governor and the headteacher).

-For example, if you have 12 governors, you cannot have more than 2 staff members appointed as co-opted governors.
+For example, if you have 12 governors, you can't have more than 2 staff members appointed as co-opted governors.

 The governing body must first try to appoint partnership governors from those nominated by: